|

 One thing I know for certain is that I wouldn’t be where I am today if it weren’t for my parents.

-I find that we often regret not saying things to our loved ones until it’s too late.
+I find that we frequently regret not saying things to our loved ones until it’s too late.
 This is an open letter to my parents, my pillars of support, and the ones who have always been there.

 (If you want to check out other personal posts you may want to read, ‘15 Things I Learned by Being a Young Mom‘, ‘Letter to My Formal 20-Year-Old Self‘, ‘Life Lessons I’ve Learned So Far, and ‘How Do I Deal with Losing My Father?‘)